-Brace yourself for a new era of Booze Britain: Soon, children will be able to purchase liquor chocolates.
+Brace yourself for a new era of Booze Britain: from any time within the next couple of weeks, children will be able to purchase liqueur chocolates.

-Sales of these alcohol-infused treats—bought exclusively by your nan and literally nobody else—have been blocked to under-16s for decades, the fear being that 12-year-olds will start inhaling boxes of crème de menthe sweets, drunkenly vandalizing benches and abusing swans.
-But the government is on a drive to tackle onerous, heavy-on-the-red-tape legislation, and the liquor-chocolate ban (which supposedly makes business difficult for corner shops) is just one of many unnecessary rules to be scrapped.
+Those alcohol-infused treats – bought exclusively by your nan and literally nobody else – have been blocked to under-16s for decades, the fear being that 12-year-olds will start inhaling boxes of creme de menthe sweets, drunkenly vandalising benches and abusing swans.
+But the government are on a drive to tackle red tape legislation, and the liqueur chocolate ban (which supposedly makes business difficult for corner shops) is just one of many unnecessary rules to be scrapped.

 Predictably, this hasn't gone down very well with alcohol-misuse campaigners.
-They've gone on the fear-mongering warpath, arguing that drinks companies will use this legislative change to take advantage of youngsters, giving them a taste for hooch at a young age.
-That, once they hit puberty, they'll start raiding their parents' liquor cupboards, exactly like all British teenagers have done for generations.
+They've gone on the fear-mongering warpath, arguing that drinks companies will use this legislative change to take advantage of youngsters, giving them a taste for the hooch at a young age.
+That, once they hit puberty, they'll start raiding their parents' liquor cupboards, exactly like every British teenager already has for generations.

 As far as I'm concerned, these campaigners are missing three key points.
-First, liquor chocolates are fucking vile, meaning nobody with working tastebuds really wants to eat them.
-Second, children are not stupid; they're still more likely to give a stranger a tenner for a tinnie than spend £7 ($11) on a box of these.
-Third—and perhaps most important—that the alcohol content per individual chocolate must be tiny.
+Firstly, that liqueur chocolates are fucking vile, meaning nobody with working tastebuds really wants to eat them.
+Secondly, that children are not stupid; they're still more likely to give a stranger a tenner for a tinnie than spend £7 on a box of these.
+Thirdly – and perhaps most importantly – that the alcohol content per individual chocolate must be tiny.

 This final point got me thinking.
 How many of them would, say, your adolescent cousin actually have to eat to get a buzz on?
 There's some (pretty implausible) evidence that people have got drunk off the chocolates before.
-But really, it seems highly unlikely that anyone would physically be able to eat enough of them to feel the alcohol without first being sick.
+But really, it seems highly unlikely that anyone would physically be able to eat enough of them to feel the alcohol without first being sick all over themselves.

-I decided to answer my own question by buying as many liquor chocolates as I could afford and putting them into my face.
-Turned out I could only afford four boxes (80 chocolates overall) and that, if any minors want to do the same, they're going to have their work cut out for them: I had to visit five supermarkets all over South London to get my hands on some.
-Next, I went to Halfords to pick up a pocket breathalyzer so I could measure, legally, how fucked up I was getting.
+I decided to answer my own question by buying as many liqueurs as I could afford and putting them into my face.
+Turned out I could only afford four boxes (80 chocolates overall) and that, if any minors want to do the same, they're going to have their work cut out for them; I had to visit five supermarkets all over South London to get my hands on some.
+Next, I went to Halfords to pick up a pocket breathalyser so I could measure, legally, how fucked up I was getting.

 Laying the four boxes out in front of me, the task ahead seemed enormous.
-There were too many chocolates to fit inside one five-foot-three human girl.
-Nevertheless, I started with a breathalyzer test to get my resting level.
+There were too many chocolates to fit inside one 5'3" human girl.
+Nevertheless, I started with a breathalyser test to get my resting level.
 It was 0.00.
 I was ready to go.

-I took a bite of the first chocolate—a Courvoisier one, I think—and immediately remembered what I'd told myself the first time I'd tried a liquor chocolate: "Never again."
+I took a bite of the first chocolate – a Courvoisier one, I think – and immediately remembered what I'd told myself the first time I'd tried a liqueur chocolate: "Never again."